 Located next to the fish

-palace market, is the place to be if you opted to stay in an apartment – the farmer’ market.
-Seasonal fruit and vegetables are on sale, which includes spices and herbs.
+palace market is the place to be if you opted to stay in an apartment – the farmer’s market.
+Seasonal fruit and vegetables are on sale, which include spices and herbs.

 Peace Ship Galeb

 Not yet open but very visible from the shore is the controversial Marshall Tito’s private yacht, which was in use for 27 years.
 He sailed the world and welcomed more than 100 of the world’s statesmen and women, cruising over 80,000 nautical miles in that time.

 Later this year, it’ll be opened to the public as a floating museum and will offer several rooms to stay overnight.

 After you’ve explored the city during the day, you should take in a show for the evening at the Ivan Zajc Croatian National Theatre.
 You’ll need to pre-book tickets online at this theatre, opera, and ballet house.

 Opened in 1885, this grand theatre was lit-up by the city’s first lightbulb – even before the wider town was connected to electricity!

 The shows will be in either Italian or Croatian, but who cares – this building and its interior is a sight to behold in itself.
 Be sure to look up, as the ceiling is home to a very early Ernst & brother Gustav Klimpt fresco.

 After all the sightseeing, we enjoyed a leisurely late lunch at Municipium Restaurant and suggested you stop here.

 This restaurant has rustic-style decor, with friendly staff (who kept making jokes with the Little Donkey).
 We ate pasta, two ways.
 One was gnocchi, and the other ravioli – both handmade.
 We also had a beef medallion served with whipped potatoes.